Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Correlating behavior with roles

-Contextualizing the Model with Perspectives
+Contextualizing the Model through Perspectives

 - Documenting business interfaces